 This would be good for those who are after a budget turntable.

 3. 1 By One Turntable with Hifi

-Another basic player that really looks good.
+Third on our best list of home entertainment stereo system that really looks good.
 This is similar to the first item but just looks that little bit classier.
 It comes with bookshelf speakers which means they are nice and shallow and will look the part.
 We also think this look will age well with it looking so clean and modern.
-In 20 years times we think it would still look good.
+In 20 years times, we think it would still look good.